"The Sky Tonight" Planetarium Show

 Second Fridays in CSM Planetarium.

-The next Sky Tonight show is Friday, March 14th.
+The next Sky Tonight planetarium show is Friday, May 9th.

 Free tickets are available on a first come basis, for the 7:30 & 8:20 shows.
 96 seats per show.
 Children 5 yrs. and older please.
 No reservations, holding seats, food, or drinks in the planetarium.